 It is exciting to get to go to your first prenatal and ultrasound appointments.
-You’re anxious to hear the heartbeat and see how the baby is doing, but it can be difficult to know what to wear to these appointments if you’ve never done this before.
+You’re anxious to hear the heartbeat and see how the baby is doing, but it can be difficult to know what to wear to prenatal appointments if you’re not sure what’s going to happen!

 Wearing a two-piece outfit is your best bet for either an obstetrical doctor’s appointment or ultrasound.
 This will ensure you will be able to lift your shirt to expose your tummy if needed or give you the option to just unrobe from the waist down if necessary.
 Avoid dresses and jumpsuits if you expect that you will need to expose just your belly.